WarpWing/CubicKnapsackExperiment/README.md

 >My mathematical skills are suboptimal for me to approach this from a Mathematical or Operations Theory perspective.
 This is just me applying my Leetcode skills and some preliminary theory.

 >[!IMPORTANT]
->For the sake of academic intergrity, this repository will not be shared with William until he completes the majority of his algorithm.
+>For the sake of academic integrity, this repository will not be shared with William until he completes the majority of his algorithm.